Hedwig and the Angry Inch (film): Critical reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 92% based on 113 reviews, with an average rating of 7.9/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 92% based on 114 reviews, with an average rating of 7.9/10.
 The website's critical consensus reads, "Hedwig and the Angry Inch may very well be the next Rocky Horror midnight movie.
 It not only knows how to rock, but Hedwig's story has an emotional poignancy."
 On the review aggregator website Metacritic, the film had an average score of 85 out of 100, based on 29 reviews from film critics, indicating "universal acclaim".

 Kevin Maynard from Mr. Showbiz wrote that film "[s]tomps the summer movie competition with heart and humour."
 Ed Epstein from The Wall Street Journal commented "This extraordinary flight from the humdrum is not to be missed."
 Chris Kaltenbach from The Baltimore Sun wrote "This is Mitchell's show, and his performance lives up to his triple billing as writer, director and star."

 Box office

 The film earned an initial domestic theatrical total of $3,644,200 from a $6 million budget.
-The film opened in the U.S. in 9 theaters on July 20, 2001 and made $156,724 in its opening weekend, ranking #28 in the box office.
+The film opened in the U.S. in 9 theaters on July 20, 2001, and made $156,724 in its opening weekend, ranking #28 in the box office.

-In 2019 The Criterion Collection released Hedwig on Blu-ray, for the very first time.
-On the Special Edition 'Reunion' Documentary Director and Star John Cameron Mitchell states that the poor Box Office opening was partly due to the film's release date, September 12, 2001; the day after the September 11 attacks in New York City.

-Shortly after the attacks all movie theatres gave Free Entry for movie-goers and, although many people did see the film, the Free Entry meant that Hedwig And The Angry Inch didn't make any money upon its release.
+The film's release expanded through September, which John Cameron Mitchell later said affected the film's prospects because of the September 11 attacks.
+Shortly after the attacks, theaters offered free tickets to moviegoers, although many people did see the film, the free entry meant that Hedwig And The Angry Inch did not make any money upon its release.

 The film has gained an international cult following and has appeared on many 'Best Films' lists.